azizulhasan/text-to-audio/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add functionality to wordpress site to read blogs out loud in any language and record blog by voice in any language.
+Add functionality to WordPress site to read blogs out loud in any language and record blogs by voice in any language.
 == Description ==
-Add functionality to wordpress site to read blogs out loud in any language and record blog by voice in any language.
+Add functionality to WordPress site to read blogs out loud in any language and record blogs by voice in any language.

 **Features:**